 In this course, students will examine contemporary American literature through the lens of social justice.
 Students will explore the role literary works play in social change and develop an informed awareness of various identity formations like race, gender, class, and sexual orientation.

 Speech That Matters is an elective in which students study and practice the art of public speaking, presentations and persuasion.
 Public speaking is an important life skill, and those who intentionally develop the skill have advantages in communications and leadership.
 This helps students to prepare for and understand the variety of occasions in which public speaking is appropriate and necessary.
 Speech That Matters provides opportunities for seniors to grow as writers, to exercise creative composition, to face personal fears, and to develop stronger voices

 Women in British Literature

-Writing Fiction provides Potomac students the chance to encounter compelling short fiction, to unpack it and analyze how it works, and to write their own stories.
-The course revolves around reading and responding to anthologized works by both canonical and contemporary authors (from Guy de Maupassant to Junot Díaz, from Flannery O’Connor to Marjane Satrapi).
-Students write informally on a daily basis as well as submit stories to the class for workshopping and feedback.
-Ultimately, each student creates a portfolio of six original stories and an author’s introduction.
-Students learn to invent characters, settings, and problems.
+Writing Fiction provides students the chance to encounter compelling short fiction, to analyze how it works, and to write their own stories.
+Students write informally on a daily basis as well as submit stories to the class for feedback.
+Each student will create a portfolio of his or her own stories.
 By crafting their own narrative aesthetic and experiencing the joy of making things up, students ultimately develop stronger and fuller voices.